reeddunkle/Dice_Rolls/readme.md

 from roll_dice import Dice
 ```

-- Create your five dice (optional--setting `sort=True` will display the rolls highest to lowest):
+- Create your five dice (optionally you can set `sort=True` to display the rolls highest to lowest):

 ```
 dice = Dice(sides=20, num_dice=5, sort=True)